MatthieuCourbariaux/BinaryConnect/README.md

 It should run for about 5 hours on a Titan X GPU.
 The final test error should be around 12.20%.

-## SVHN

-    export SVHN_LOCAL_PATH=/tmp/SVHN/
-    python svhn_preprocessing.py

-This python script (taken from Pylearn2) computes a preprocessed version of the SVHN dataset in a temporary folder.

-    python svhn.py

-This python script trains a CNN on SVHN with the stochastic version of BinaryConnect.
-It should run for about 15 hours on a Titan X GPU.
-The final test error should be around 2.66%.

 ## How to play with it

-The python scripts mnist.py, cifar10.py and svhn.py contain all the relevant hyperparameters.
+The python scripts mnist.py, cifar10.py contain all the relevant hyperparameters.
-It is very straightforward to modify them. layer.py contains the binarization function (binarize_weights).
+It is very straightforward to modify them. binary_connect.py contains the binarization function (in DenseLayer and Conv2DLayer classes).